 A Bolivian silver mine protest is called offPublished by MAC on 2010-08-22

-- But no apparent end to the country's mining conflicts
+But no apparent end to the country's mining disputes.

 Operations at two of Bolivia's most important silver mines have resumed, following a two-week blockade by protestors.